mkalkbrenner/HVClientLibPHP/README.md

 If you need more and understand the available [Documentation](http://developer.healthvault.com/default.aspx), you can always use HVRawConnectorPHP directly.
-In that case you should ideally contribute your work to let HVClientLibPHP faster.
+In that case you should ideally contribute your work to let HVClientLibPHP grow faster.

 Usage